ubc/ubc-cart/readme.md

 The wrapper class for UBC Cart is basically just a setter and getter class for the session manager.

+== Version 1.0 ==

+Release date: October 1, 2015

+* New shortcodes and menu button added.

 == Version 0.9 ==

 Release date: August 7, 2015